FreakingLoki/Loki-s-Lil-RPG/README.md

 This program was a project given to me by Codecademy.
 The purpose of this project was to generate output to the user consisting of at least three items, each randomized.
 I decided to make a character generator that heavily uses `Math.random` to generate some stats and then looks through a few arrays to generate a name and a short bio for the character.

 ## To Do List:
+  * add a randomizer for race
+  * add a function that chooses the character's class based on the stats rolled
+  * change the way biography are generated. the character race and class will be determined outside of the biography and either added to the sheet seperately or "folded into" the bio
   * look into turning the entire script into a single factory function
   * may add an "evaluation" that determines what the character would be good or bad at
-  * look into changing the way bios are generated so that the class within the bio makes sense for the generated stats

 ## Goals:
 the program will generate a Fantasy world character (think DnD or video game) sheet